How Not to Make a Bad Situation Worse

 We don’t mean it philosophically, as if to downplay the severity of your situation.
 We mean if you’re not careful, you could make the situation worse.
 Sometimes human nature gets in the way of basic reason and logic, and we end up doing self-defeating things.
 For example, a drowning man in a pool will instinctively flail around trying to stay afloat, but that action actually puts him in more jeopardy.
 If he does it while someone is trying to rescue him, it could cause both people to drown.
 The key to staying afloat and avoid drowning is to relax and let our bodies float naturally—the exact opposite of what our natural impulses tell us to do.

 In the same way that the drowning man needs to resist his impulses, you may need to resist some natural human tendencies in order not to get in the way of your spouse’s recovery process during a crisis.
-Let’s look at some common ways people make a bad situation worse, and how to avoid them.
+Let’s look at some common ways people make a bad situation worse, and how to avoid aggravating a serious situation?